 A Brief History of the Lady Cubitt Compassionate Association

-For over 80 years the Lady Cubitt Compassionate Association has been helping the people of Bermuda.
+For 90 years the Lady Cubitt Compassionate Association has been helping the people of Bermuda.
 Founded in 1932 by Lady Cubitt, wife of the Governor at the time, the Association’s purpose was the relief of poverty, suffering and distress of Bermuda families.
 Lady Cubitt had become aware of a number of elderly people who were destitute.
 It was distressing to her to find people who had worked hard all their lives and were unable to maintain themselves in their old age.
 The Association was incorporated by Act of Parliament in 1945 and since its founding the wife of each successive Governor has always kindly agreed to be its Patron.

 Another focus of the Association was the protection and care of neglected and needy children.
 As a result of this in particular, the Association became the only “Approved Society” under the Protection of Children’s Act, 1943 and received grants from Government for use in this regard.
 By 1956, the Association’s Protection of Children Committee had eighty-two under its care and during that year placed five children for adoption.
 The Association continued its good work in this area until 1970 when the Government assumed all the responsibility in this regard.